Nunes: From Truth Social to the President's Intelligence Advisory Committee

 really embarrassing moments

-So, you know, I guess there's, I guess the one way I look at it is
+I guess there's I guess the one way I look at it is

 I've been around, been on these investigations, have

-So, you know, look, I don't want to see another, I don't want to see the Trump administration, the second Trump administration treated like they were done in the first administration and even though i have plenty of stuff to do running a public company that's critical to protecting the first amendment um
+So, you know, look, I don't want to see another, I don't want to see the Trump administration, the second second Trump administration treated like they were done in the first administration and even though I have plenty of stuff to do running a public company that's critical to protecting the First Amendment

-you know look i i wouldn't serve unless i thought i was the best guy uh to do it and believe in my and believe in my own capabilities uh and i think that's what the president's out looking to do is just to fill these positions with the very best people possible and um and i and i'm you know look i'm not not not to brag or it's not anything like that but I just think I have seen a lot of these this behavior.
+You know look I wouldn't serve unless I thought I was the best guy to do it and believe in my and believe in my own capabilities And I think that's what the president is out looking to do is just to fill these positions with the very best people possible and And I and I'm you know look I'm not

 And like I said, I wouldn't do it if I didn't think I was qualified to do it.